bootcoder/tipsNtricks/README.md

 #### Follow the Golden Rule of BLOCKS
 If it has a __BEGINNING__ it also has an __END__.

-Write the end as soon as you write the beginning and save your self lots of frustration counting def-end combinations later.
+Write the end as soon as you write the beginning and save your self loads of frustration counting def-end combos later.

 ```ruby